Creating evidence of Wellness and Reablement approaches

 - Wellness and Reablement – Summary of Consultations across the Home Care Sector – Nous Group Report 2017This report summarises what the aged home care sector reported about their understanding and uptake of wellness and reablement approaches in the home care sector.
 It shows strong support for these approaches, and includes examples of how the sector is changing and overcoming barriers.
 Click here to review this document.

 - Commonwealth Home Support Programme (CHSP) Manual 2020-2022This manual is for service providers who work with the Commonwealth Home Support Programme (CHSP).
 It provides guidelines to the sector on how to deliver the CHSP program and covers service provider and departmental responsibilities.
-The latest version was published June 2021.
+The latest version was published in January 2022.